levid/lunarcrush-widget-example/README.md

   * ?metric=galaxy_score - Change the timeseries metric being displayed (Metric widget only).
   * ?animation=true|false - Show or hide component animations (default = true)
   * ?theme={See themes section for instructions}
+  * ?scrolling=true|false (default = true) - Enable or disable scrolling on the widget inner content.
+Use this if you want to set scrolling=false on the iframe with a fixed height but still want to allow scrolling within the widget.

 ### Themes